Why Walk barefoot and how to start – “Kissing the Earth”

 I am using my feel as my sensors when I walk to help me connect to all that I’m touching.
 I’m walking on tree roots, rocks, dirt, leaves, and probably small insects and fungi as well.
 By walking with bare feet I am connecting to all that I touch and it also helps me to slow down and take mindful steps.

-I got to thinking that if I touch a tree with my hands, I feel that tree, the textures, whether it is dry or moist, I actually feel the energy of the tree.
+I got to thinking that if I touch a tree with my hands, I feel that tree, the textures, whether it’s dry or moist.
+I actually feel the energy of the tree.
 The same thing happens for me with my feet

 We have been taught since small children to wear shoes.
 Put your shoes on or you may tread on something that could hurt or harm you.
 We are desensitising our bodies from a very young age.
 We could tread on something that may bite us if we are not careful and mindful but this is all a part of taking it slowly.